 You will engage in a yearlong inquiry exploring a theme.
 Your work will explore current established drawing and painting practice both of contemporary New Zealand and international art.
-You will develop your critical and fine art skills in drawing, painting, mixed media.
-The two internal standards lead to external portfolio.
+You will develop your critical and fine art skills in drawing and painting.
+The course builds on itself, so that the two internal standards lead into the external folio.

-A good record of attendance and achievement in Level One Art.
+A good record of achievement in Level 1 Visual Art, including a successful portfolio submission, or by HOD approval.

-Level NZQA Standard Credits PI SI S&C M&T C&I С UE Literacy Level 1 Code Wr R Lit Num 2 AS91325 v2 (Optional) Produce a resolved work that demonstrates control of skills appropriate to cultural conventions 4 2 AS91311 v2 Use drawing methods to apply knowledge of conventions appropriate to painting 4 SR 2 AS91316 v2 Develop ideas in a related series of drawings appropriate to established painting 4 SR
+Level NZQA Standard Credits PI SI S&C M&T C&I С Litera vel 1 Code Wr R Lit Num 2 AS91311 v2 Use drawing methods to apply knowledge of conventions appropriate to painting 4 SR 2 AS91316 v2 Develop ideas in a related series of drawings appropriate to established painting 4 SR

-Lev vel NZQA Standard Credits PI PI SI S&C C M&T C&I С UE teracy Le vel 1 Code Wr R Lit Num 2 2 AS91321 v2 Produce a systematic body of work that shows understanding of art making conventions and ideas within painting 12
+Level NZQA Standard Credits PI SI S&C M&T C&I С UE Literacy Literacy ~ - Lev /el 1 Code Wr Ř Lit Num 2 AS91321 v2 Produce a systematic body of work that shows understanding of art making conventions and ideas within painting 12